-Post-Covid, seeing the scaling down and closure of many academic programs in sacred music, the effects the pandemic brought to the choral field, and the movement of full-time church musicians to part-time, Dr. Wright like many of his peers in both academics and church musicians, sought to secure a secondary career.
-Having served on previous Board of Directors in communities to which he has lived, he finds his secondary career in association management.
-He currently is a portfolio manager with a noted firm in Raleigh, NC.
-Presently, he is studying to take the international certification in the field, the CMCA.
-He still maintains a fulfilling part-time church job, guest conducts, and maintains a studio of private students.
+Post-Covid, seeing the scaling down and closure of many academic programs in sacred music, the effects the pandemic brought to the choral field, and the movement of full-time church musicians to part-time, Dr. Wright like many of his peers in both academia and church music, sought to move to full-time employment in a secondary career.
+He currently is a portfolio manager with a noted firm in the triangle area of NC.
+He has earned the CMCA (Certified Manager of Community Association), the nationally recognized certification in the field.
+He is set to be awarded the AMS (Association Manager Specialist) in the spring of 2024.
+From there, he will begin work on the PCAM (Professional Community Association Manager), which is the highest level of certification in the industry, which is held by a select group of professionals.
+He still maintains a fulfilling career as a professional musician.

 Dr. Wright has earned degrees and graduate diplomas with high distinction in Choral Conducting, Organ Performance, Sacred Music, Liturgical Theology, Music Education, and Higher Education/Student Affairs Administration.
 He is an alumnus of the University of Notre Dame, Indiana University, University of South Carolina, University of North Carolina at Greensboro, and East Carolina University.
 He has completed post-graduate work in theology at Duke University Divinity School.
 He regularly participates in masterclasses and attends workshops and summer courses in music, with exposure to some of the most sought after and hailed musicians in the field.

-Professionally is a member of the Anglican Association of Musicians (AAM), the American Guild of Organists (AGO), America Choral Conductors Association (ACDA), College Music Society (CMS), and Community Association Institute (CAI).
+Professionally, he is a member of the Anglican Association of Musicians (AAM), the American Guild of Organists (AGO), America Choral Conductors Association (ACDA), The Royal School of Church Music in America (RSCM), College Music Society (CMS), and Community Association Institute (CAI).

 Outside of music, Dr. Wright enjoys collecting model sailboats, coastal and mountain scene oil paintings, playing with his two dogs, and enjoying trips both domestic and abroad.
-He and his spouse of 13 years reside in Chapel Hill.
+He and his spouse of 13 years reside outside of Chapel Hill.